robwschlegel/Intro_R_Workshop/docs/12-tidiest.md

   slice(-(1:1000))
 ```

-It is discouraged to use slice to remove or select specific rows of data as this does not discrimante against any possible future changes in ones data.
+It is discouraged to use slice to remove or select specific rows of data as this does not discriminate against any possible future changes in ones data.
 Meaning that if at some point in the future new data are added to a dataset, re-running this code will likely no longer be selecting the correct rows.
 This is why `filter()` is a main function, and `slice()` is not.
 This auxiliary function can however still be quite useful when combined with arrange.

 ```r